 When withdrawing Bitcoin, Hotbit charges a withdrawal fee amounting to 0.001 BTC.
 This is in line with industry average, albeit slightly on the high end.

 At this exchange, you can not deposit fiat currency.
-This means that new cryptocurrency investors (i.e., investors without any previous holdings of cryptocurrencies) can’t trade here.
-In order to purchase your first cryptocurrencies, you need a so called entry-level exchange, which is an exchange accepting deposits of fiat currency.
+This means that new crypto investors (i.e., those without any previous crypto holdings) can’t trade here.
+In order to purchase your first cryptos, you need a so called entry-level exchange, which is an exchange accepting deposits of fiat currency.
 Find one by using our Exchange Finder!

 Hotbit’s security score is F, when performing the test at Observatory by Mozilla (https://observatory.mozilla.org/).
-This is below industry average when it comes to top crypto exchanges.
+This is below industry average.